Bringing Back NHL Arena Nicknames

 Creativity of early 20th Century naming conventions aside, these old barns brought something special to the hockey experience.
 Take the Canadiens, for example: the Habs were residents of the Forum for 70 years; playing there, with so much history enveloping every stride, must have been a pretty surreal experience.

 Not to mention the quirkiness of each old barn.
-The Chicago Stadium, for instance, was slightly smaller than National Hockey League regulations, meaning the Blackhawks had an inherent advantage to playing in their own building.
+The Chicago Stadium, for instance, was slightly smaller than National Hockey League regulations, meaning the Blackhawks had an inherent advantage to playing in their own building, as they had half the season to figure out the oddly shaped ice surface.
 They also re-purposed the foghorn off of their owner’s yacht to celebrate goals.

 Modern arenas tend to have little of this character and are generally being laid out in cookie-cutter designs with gently sloping seats.
-Contrast this to older rinks, where spectators and players alike describe fans being, quite literally, right on top of the action.
-Here is Don Cherry talking about the time he literally walked into the stands at Maple Leaf Gardens to speak with a disapproving spectator.
+Contrast this to older rinks, where spectators and players alike describe fans being right on top of the action.
+Here is Don Cherry talking about the time he, quite literally, walked into the stands at Maple Leaf Gardens to speak with a disapproving spectator.

 And, of course, we all remember Patrick Roy walking up to Canadiens team president Ronald Corey and demanding a trade after being left in to stew during a Red Wings rout of the Habs.